mikkoJJ/iconic-roller/README.md

 # iconic-roller

-13th Age icon relationship random roller
+Tool for randomly determining character icon relationships for the 13th Age tabletop roleplaying game.